Ohio train derailment highlights waste disposal predicament

 Seventeen of the commercial facilities have landfills, three have deep injection wells and 12 have incinerators.
 Others store waste in containers while awaiting treatment or disposal.

 Thirty-eight Norfolk Southern train cars derailed in the fiery Feb.
 3 wreck.
-No one was injured but about half of East Palestine's population was evacuated for days when authorities ignited vinyl chloride in five cars to prevent explosion.
-Many residents have complained of headaches, rashes and other health problems, although government officials say air and water testing hasn't found dangerous pollution.
+No one was injured but about half of East Palestine's population was evacuated for days when authorities ignited vinyl chloride in five cars to prevent an explosion.
+Many residents have complained of headaches, rashes and other health problems, although government officials say air and water testing hasn't found dangerous pollution levels.

 Long-term exposure to vinyl chloride, a colorless gas used to make products including plastic pipes, wire coatings and kitchenware, is associated with liver damage and cancer, EPA says.

-Since then, neither EPA nor the company have disclosed where the East Palestine waste is going, although daily reports provide updates on volumes removed.
-As of Monday, 19,900 tons of soil and 11.4 million gallons (43.1 million liters) of liquid wastewater had been shipped, according to DeWine's office.
+Since then, neither the EPA nor the company has disclosed where the East Palestine waste is going, although daily reports provide updates on volumes removed.
+As of Monday, 19,900 tons of soil and 11.4 million gallons of liquid wastewater had been shipped, according to DeWine's office.
 That's enough liquid to fill more than 17 Olympic swimming pools.

 A truck hauling 20 tons of the soil ran off a state road Monday and overturned, spilling about half, although the waste was contained and posed no threat to nearby waters, the Highway Patrol said.